-In contrast to single-beam scanning lidars, multi-beam scanning lidars enable two-dimensional (2D) sea-surface elevation measurements, allowing for directional wave analysis with a single instrument.
-Here, we use a gasoline-powered UAS with a multi-beam 903 nm wavelength scanning lidar payload to estimate directional wave statistics at a point location seaward of the surfzone in 10 m water depth and compare to a Spotter wave buoy.
-Essentially the point-location directional wave spectral statistics estimated by the UAS-lidar are those that a wave buoy estimates.
+In contrast to single-beam scanning lidars, multibeam scanning lidars enable two-dimensional (2D) sea surface elevation measurements, allowing for directional wave analysis with a single instrument.
+Here, we use a gasoline-powered UAS with a multibeam 903-nm wavelength scanning lidar payload to estimate directional wave statistics at a point location seaward of the surfzone in 10-m water depth and compare to a Spotter wave buoy.
+Essentially, the point-location directional wave spectral statistics estimated by the UAS-lidar are those that a wave buoy estimates.
 Estimating similar statistics with a phased array at multiple lags requires a statistically homogeneous wave field, which is not the case here.
-The UAS together with the lidar package, as well as the data collection by the co-located Spotter buoy are described in Section 2.
-Binning regions of different radii are defined, and the statistics of lidar returns, as well as the method for fitting the sea surface and its slope are described in Section 3.
-In Section 4, UAS-lidar estimated timeseries of η and $\partial \eta/\partial x$, bulk statistics, as well as S{η} and slope spectra $S{|\nabla \eta|}$ are examined as a function of the radius of the binning-region.
-UAS wave spectra are compared to that of the Spotter wave buoy.
+The UAS together with the lidar package, as well as the data collection by the collocated Spotter buoy, is described in section 2.
+Binning regions of different radii are defined, and the statistics of lidar returns, as well as the method for fitting the sea surface and its slope, are described in section 3.
+In section 4, UAS-lidar estimated time series of η and $\partial \eta / \partial x$ and bulk statistics, as well as S{η} and slope spectra $S{|\nabla \eta|}$, are examined as a function of the radius of the binning region.
+UAS wave spectra are compared to those of the Spotter wave buoy.
 UAS slope spectra are compared to slope spectra estimated from Spotter wave spectra and the wavenumber k inferred from the linear dispersion relationship.
-In Section 5, UAS-lidar estimated directional Fourier coefficients are estimated as a function of frequency and compared to those of the Spotter wave buoy.
+In section 5, UAS-lidar estimated directional Fourier coefficients are estimated as a function of frequency and compared to those of the Spotter wave buoy.
 Directional moments derived from the Fourier coefficients are also compared to the Spotter wave buoy.
-The capability of a UAS with multi-beam lidar to estimate wave and slope spectra as well as directional wave quantities is discussed in Section 7.
+The capability of a UAS with multibeam lidar to estimate wave and slope spectra as well as directional wave quantities is discussed in section 7.